ecumene/ecumene/posts/trainstop.md

 The site is also rebuilt daily via Github Actions so I don't need to update it at all.
-Building the site daily and when you buy something means that the site is completly portable.
+Building the site daily and when you buy something means that the site is completely portable.
 If you wanted to host this somewhere, it would just need

 - [x] A CD System
 - [x] A way to host static files